wenxin-c/tp/docs/UserGuide.md

 ### Command Format

-* Words in UPPER_CASE are the parameters to be supplied by the user. e.g. in add --name NAME is a parameter which can be used as add --name John Doe.
+* Words in UPPER_CASE are the parameters to be supplied by the user e.g. in add --name NAME is a parameter which can be used as add --name John Doe
 * Items in square brackets are optional.
-  E.g --name NAME  [--tag TAG] can be used as --name John Doe --tag friend or as --name John Doe.
+  E.g --name NAME  [--tag TAG] can be used as --name John Doe --tag friend or as --name John Doe

-* Items with … after them can be used multiple times including zero times. e.g. [--tag TAG]… can be used as   (i.e. 0 times), --tag friend, --tag friend, --tag family etc.
+* Items with … after them can be used multiple times including zero times. e.g. [--tag TAG]… can be used as   (i.e. 0 times), --tag friend, --tag friend, --tag family etc

-* Parameters can be in any order. e.g. if the command specifies --name NAME --phone PHONE_NUMBER, --phone PHONE_NUMBER --name NAME is also acceptable.
+* Parameters can be in any order. e.g. if the command specifies --name NAME --phone PHONE_NUMBER, --phone PHONE_NUMBER --name NAME is also acceptable

 <!-- @@author BernardLesley -->

 ### Viewing WellNUS++ help: `help`

-Lists all commands available and provide a short description of the application
+Lists all commands available and provide a short description of the application.

 Format: `help [command-to-check]`